Which rented properties do the Electrical Safety Regulations apply to?

-Landlords who do not comply could face financial penalties for non-compliance.
+Private Landlords who do not comply could face financial penalties for non-compliance.

 How often do I need to have an electrical check done?

-I have an electrical certificate already, do I need to get a new one?
+I have an electrical certificate already; do I need to get a new one?

-This is unclear at the moment, due to the fact the 18th edition came out in 2019.
-The regulations seem to suggest a property should meet the standards of the 18th Edition of the Wiring Regulations.
+This is unclear now; due to the fact, the 18th edition came out in 2019.
+The regulations suggest a property should meet the standards of the 18th Edition of the Wiring Regulations.

 How much does an electrical check cost?